onwuvic/onwuvic/README.md

 **Software Engineer | Technical Writer | Minimalist**

-I'm Victor Onwuzor, a full stack Software Engineer with 4 years of experience building innovative solutions for globally distributed teams.
-I currently work at [Construyo](https://www.construyo.de) Berlin, Germany as a Full stack JavaScript Software Engineer.
+I'm Victor Onwuzor, a Software Engineer with 6 years of experience building innovative solutions for globally distributed teams.
+I currently work at [HeyCar]([https://www.construyo.de](https://hey.car) in Berlin, Germany as a Senior Frontend Engineer.
 In my spare time, I enjoy reading, watching Anime, playing video games, and I am an aspiring Photographer.

 **Want to stay in touch?
 You can find me here:**